 Expand your knowledge of global cuisine and cultures through cooking and learning about different regions of the world.
 Students will prepare recipes that focus on the taste, flavors and styles of diverse cuisines.
-Authentic recipes from North America, South America, Africa, Asia and Europe will be prepared. \$20 course fee.
+Authentic recipes from North America, South America, Africa, Asia and Europe will be prepared. \$20 Course Fee.
+Students facing financial hardship should contact their counselor for assistance options.